'Scared for my life': Concertgoers recount terror of deadly Astroworld festival

 Many attendees have shared their experiences on social media, where concertgoers commiserate over the ordeal.
 On TikTok, videos of the chaos have racked up tens of millions of views.
 The hashtag “#Astroworld” had more than 1 billion views by Sunday afternoon.

-A video of the concert posted to TikTok by Amira, in which she wrote in the caption that she had accepted she would die at Astroworld, had more than 5.5 million views.
+A video of the concert posted to TikTok by Amira, who wrote in the caption that she had accepted that she would die, had more than 5.5 million views.

-Tré Pixley, who posted a video of the chaos of the crowd that has been viewed more than 5.2 million times, said he was crushed as if he were in a vise.
+Tré Pixley, who posted a video of the chaos that has been viewed more than 5.2 million times, said he was crushed as if he were in a vise.

 Around him, people were screaming — some passing out from the pressure of the crowd.